dirigeants/klasa/guides/Getting Started/UnderstandingUsageStrings.md

 # Using arguments in your command.

-Now, after we understand how to configurate the command, we'll start writting it:
+Now, after we understand how to configure the command, we'll start writing it:

 ```javascript
 module.exports = class extends Command {